MuhsinMet/geo_env/README.md

 # geo_env
-This repository ccontain codes for the course ErSE 316
+This repository contain codes for the course ErSE 316 Geo Environmental Modelling